 The Australian Government or Turkish authorities may, for safety and security reasons, refuse entry to any visitor if the commemorative site is nearing, or has reached, maximum capacity.

-When the Anzac Day services have concluded and visitors have departed, the commemorative sites will be open to all visitors.
+When the Anzac Day Dawn Service has concluded and visitors have departed, the Anzac Commemorative Sites will be open to all visitors.

 More information on what to expect at Gallipoli and how to prepare for attending the Anzac Day commemorations is available under the Commemorations, Memorials and War Graves section of the Department of Veterans’ Affairs website at www.dva.gov.au.